tonywei92/vue-input-selector/README.md

 Add class `is-invalid` to input, default behavior of Bootstrap is the input box will have red border.

 ### errorMessage [String, default: "This column is required"]
-Message to show below the inpput when inputError value is `True`.
+Message to show below the input when inputError value is `True`.

 ### busy [Boolean, default: `false`]
 Show loading spinner